octodns/octodns/examples/basic/README.md

 This is the starting point octoDNS config, it's pretty similar to what you might see for managing a set of personal domains or a small business.

-Most of the actual documentation for this example is in comments in the YAML configuration files.
+Most of the actual documentation for this example is found in the comments in the YAML configuration files.

 * [config/octodns.yaml](config/octodns.yaml)
 * [config/my-domain.com.yaml](config/my-domain.com.yaml)